Entire home

 Cisternino

 Located in Cisternino, this holiday home is in a rural area and by the sea.
-The Trulli of Alberobello is a notable landmark, and the area's natural beauty can be seen at Torre Canne Beach and Rosa Marina Beach.
-Travelling with kids?
-Consider Zoosafari and Pomona Gardens Botanical Conservatory.
-Scuba diving and snorkelling offer great chances to get out on the surrounding water, or you can seek out an adventure with hiking/biking trails and mountain climbing nearby.
+The Trulli of Alberobello and Norman Swabian Tower are local landmarks, and some of the area's activities can be experienced at Enoteca Semeraro and San Domenico Golf Club.
+Zoosafari and Pomona Gardens Botanical Conservatory are also worth visiting.
+Discover the area's water adventures with scuba diving and snorkelling nearby, or enjoy the great outdoors with cycling and mountain climbing.

 Cisternino, Puglia